aaravkohli1/BitExact/README.md

 # Project Status

-This was my first time writing CUDA kernels, and sort of a quick three day experiment to understand deterministic GPU computation.
-BitExact works reliably for all implemented operations, but it’s mostly a one-off research project rather than an actively maintained library.
+This project was an experiment that followed a research article.
+I found it to be an interesting problem, so I spent a portion of my reading week making this library.
+I do find the problem of determinism to be really interesting so I will keep developing this library, but on no fixed schedule.

-There are many ways the library could be expanded, outlined in the [design document](./docs/design.md), which I may work on in the future.
+There are many ways the library could be expanded, outlined in the [design document](./docs/design.md).
+If you are interested, feel free to make a contribution.

 ### Acknowledgements